Foods that cause false positive drug test

 Poppy Seeds: A False Positive Trigger

-Poppy seeds foods that cause false positive drug test
+Poppy Seeds foods that cause false positive drug test

 Poppy seeds, derived from the opium poppy plant, carry a notorious reputation in drug testing.
 This food product is often noted in a person’s journal.
 This food product is often pointed out in a person’s diary.
 These seemingly harmless seeds can trigger false positive results in a person’s urine test for opiates due to their opiate residue content.